Strength & fitness

 Fill in your inputs to see your personalised result here.
 The calculator runs entirely on this page — no signup required to try.

 Wellness education, not medical or sports-medicine advice.
+Use safe form and a spotter for heavy 1RM testing.

 Save your result with a free account